tobiasgerstenberg/webppl_tutorial/exercises/1_webppl_basics.md

 - Create several student objects (like the instructor objects from before).
 Assign them several properties, including strength.

-- Create a function `showStrength` for displaying the strength of an object or student.
+- Create a function `show_strength()` for displaying the strength of an object or student.

-- Map the function `showStrength` to an array of students and instructors.
+- Map the function `show_strength()` to an array of students and instructors.

-- Amend the `returnWinner` function to handle ties (hint: you can use the abbreviated form of if-else to string together conditions)
+- Amend the `return_winner` function to handle ties (hint: you can use the abbreviated form of if-else to string together conditions)

-###

 <!-- // Note that this function doesn't account for ties, how would you amend it? -->